Arthur Wirtz

 Arthur Michael Wirtz (January 23, 1901 – July 21, 1983) was an American entrepreneur.
 He was the founder of Wirtz Corporation, a holding company that owned Chicago Stadium, the Bismarck Hotel in Chicago, the Chicago Black Hawks, and the Chicago Bulls.
-He was the father of the late Black Hawks owner Bill Wirtz, and grandfather of current Blackhawks owner Rocky Wirtz.
+He was the father of the late Blackhawks owner Bill Wirtz, as well as the grandfather of the late Blackhawks owner Rocky Wirtz, who died on July 25, 2023.

 Early life and education

 Wirtz was born on January 23, 1901, in Chicago, Illinois, the son of Leona and Fredrick Wirtz.
 His father was a police officer.
 In 1922, he graduated from the University of Michigan.

 Career

 After school, he worked as a commercial leasing broker with fellow graduate Arthur Rubloff.
 In 1929, he partnered with grain trader and real estate investor, James E. Norris, who was impressed with how Wirtz handled one of his real estate transactions.
 During the Great Depression, the Wirtz-Norris partnership began to purchase arenas at much reduced prices.
 In 1933, they purchased the Olympia Stadium in Detroit, Michigan and its hockey franchise, the Detroit Falcons, which they renamed the Detroit Red Wings for $100,000.
 In 1935, they purchased the Chicago Stadium.
 Wirtz was able to fill his stadiums after securing and booking the Hollywood Ice Revue produced by and starring Olympic ice skating champion Sonja Henie.
 He used the proceeds to pay off the mortgage on the Chicago Stadium and also purchase Madison Square Garden in New York City and the St. Louis Arena.
 In 1946, he and James D. Norris helped Bill Tobin purchase the nearly bankrupt Chicago Blackhawks.